AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

       columns: '2'
       view: compact
       # For Showcase view, flip alternate rows?
-      flip_alt_rows: falseany columns the section has.
+      flip_alt_rows: false #any columns the section has.
 Valid values: '1' or '2'.
       columns: '2'